la-bomba-studio/hesty-contract/README.md

 ## Hesty Constants (contracts/Constants.sol)

-A very simple smart contract that stores all the
+A very simple smart contract that stores all the Hesty Smart Contracts constants.

 ## Hesty Token Factory (contracts/TokenFactory.sol)

 TokenFactory is a smart contract that manages the issuance of tokens that are representatives of properties on sale in the Hesty platform.
+By calling createProperty function property owners will issue a new token with a fixed supply that are representative of shares of a fund that owns the property.
+At the beginning all the tokens are stores in this Token Factory contract until someone buys them.